pelonpelon/sf-eagle/wp/wp-content/plugins/ultimate-tinymce/readme.txt

 == Screenshots ==

 Rather than "bloat" the plugin with screenshots.
-Please check out tons of screenshots and descriptions on the <a href="http://utmce.joshlobe.com/button-definitions/">Ultimate Tinymce Official Website</a>.
+Please check out tons of screenshots and descriptions on the <a href="http://ultimatetinymcepro.com/wiki/">Ultimate Tinymce Official Wiki</a>.

 == Upgrade Notice ==
 * Upgrade notice.

 == Features ==

 * Simply too many features to list!!
-Please visit the <a href="http://utmce.joshlobe.com">Ultimate Tinymce</a> website for a complete list.
+Please visit the <a href="http://ultimatetinymcepro.com">Ultimate Tinymce</a> website for a complete list.

 == Changelog ==

+= 5.1 =
+* 11-03-2013

+= IMPORTANT =
+* Secured a risk-factor in the plugin.
+THANK YOU to @dd32 from WordPress.org for bringing this to my attention.
+* Fixed a possible security loophole whereby the plugin could be deactvated by a remote CURL command.

+= Tweaks =

+= 5.0 =
+* 09-13-2013

+= Tweaks =
+* Updated external links.
+* Updated deprecated function.
+* Some code re-write for WP 3.7.

+= 4.9.1 =
+* 08-22-2013

+= Maintenance Release =
+* Fixed sprite images loading inside content editor.

+= 4.9 =
+* 08-21-2013

+= New Features =
+* Performed a complete overhaul on all plugin button icons used in the editor.
+They are now grayscale by default, and colorized on hover (just like default WP button icons).
+* Resized all editor button icons for a more consistent look and feel.
+* Added an option to select where in the admin menu tree the Ultimate Tinymce settings page should appear (ie. Settings, Tools, Appearance, or Main level).

+= Tweaks =
+* Optimized how editor button icons are loaded.
+Created one sprite image, and now call all button icons from the sprite.
+This reduced the number of http requests (for icon images) when loading the editor from 22, to just 1.
+* Removed some extranneous CSS code.
+* Added links to the new <a href="http://docs.joshlobe.com/">Ultimate Tinymce WIKI</a>.

 = 4.8.1 =
 * 07-18-2013